 Whether you are a Worcester State University student, faculty (full-time or adjunct), administrator, or staff member, you may check out library materials with a valid Worcester State OneCard.
 You must present your OneCard to check out any item.

 If you are a student, you may borrow material only during the semester you are registered in courses.
-You can check out books for 28 days; one 2-week renewal is available.
+You can check out books for 28 days; one renewal for 28 days is available.

 Do not loan your OneCard to someone else to check out a book.
 You are responsible for all materials that are charged on your OneCard.
 If you lose it, notify the OneCard/Student Accounts Office to avoid unauthorized use of your card.